fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/combining-shapes-jp.md

 circle of radius 100 and the inner circle of radius 50, exactly half of the outer circle.

-However, there is small issue with the above program.
-If we want to make the donut bigger, we need to change the radius of the both the circles while making sure that the radius inner circle is half of the outer circle.
+However, there is a small issue with the above program.
+If we want to make the donut bigger, we need to change the radius of both the circles while making sure that the radius inner circle is half of the outer circle.

 Wouldn't it be better if change the number just once and the rest of it